Pupil Leadership

 Sports Leaders also play a leading role in key sporting activities we have over the year also, for example, Sports Day and our Summer Fundraising Appeal Day.

-The Young Leaders Award is completed annually by one of our younger classes.
+The Young Leaders Award is completed annually by Hazel Class.

 The Young Leaders Award (YLA) is a leaderships and character education programme designed to: